Moving files between Git repos while preserving history

 Conclusion

-To be honest, I really don't understand why there isn't a simple builtin command that
+To be honest, I really don't understand why there isn't a simple builtin command that lets you

-not an extreme corner case either.
+corner case either.
 I mean, even git filter-repo

-suggest using its builtin (git filter-branch
+doesn't really suggest using its builtin (git filter-branch

 ).
-Subtrees sound cool and could be very
+Subtrees sound cool and could be

-simple, but as we clearly saw, they just do not work at this point, at least as far as
+very simple, but as we clearly saw, they just do not work at this point, at least as far as

 this task is concerned.

-I hope this guide helped you — let's just say that transferring Git history between repos isn't exactly the definition of fun.
+I hope this guide helped you—let's just say that transferring Git history between repos isn't exactly the definition of fun.